KathleenScriver/event_listener_lesson/README.md

   Be prepared to share some events examples.

 *What is happening when an event listener is called?*

+*What is the event target?*

+*How do we add an event listener to an element?*

 Let's play with this.
 1. Copy the following HTML into a new HTML document.